 Find Cheap Auto Insurance Quotes in California

-These three auto insurers offered the lowest car insurance rates for a liability-only policy in California, averaging $438 per year, or $37 per month — or 24% cheaper than the state average.
+These three auto insurers offered the lowest liability-only car insurance rates in California, averaging $438 per year, or $37 per month — or 24% cheaper than the state average.

 The insurance companies with the most expensive auto quotes in California were:

 In California, these companies had an average annual quote of $727, or 27% more than the state average.

 Average cost of minimum coverage car insurance among top California insurers